cdorsman/vagrant-devops-env/README.md

 The code in this repository is meant for setting up a full K8s environment meant for home study.

 System requirements:
-For just only a K8s environment, it is necessary to have a system with atleast 6 to 8GB of memory and 6 CPU cores.
+For just only a K8s environment, it is necessary to have a system with atleast 6 to 8GB of memory and a lot of CPU cores.

 For making this work:
 - Windows 11 professional (Windows 10 professional should also do the job):